+The reflector is a tool used in photography and videography to bounce light around.
 It simply acts as a media to bounce light and redirects it back to your subject.
 These handy reflectors can be brought anywhere and are also available in various shapes and sizes.

 A reflector will either be artificial or natural.
 I count the environment as a valid member of the natural reflector group, buildings, walls, cars, roads, you name it.

 As long it reflects light, you can pretty much call it a reflector.
 But this article, in particular, will mainly focus on the artificial ones.

 In comparison, the artificial reflectors are the equipment that you bring to a photo shoot session.
 Two of the most common reflectors are lamp reflectors and board/plane reflectors.
 Each of them serves different purposes and also come at affordable prices.

 Whatever your level of expertise might be in photography, you’ll most likely need a reflector.
 Outside or even inside your studio, there will be a high chance that you’ll need softer lights on your subjects/objects.